Word embeddings — word2vec and vectors that mean something

 Click step button to watch the construction step by step.

+The training process is what gives those vectors meaning.
+At initialisation each word is just a short array of random numbers — nothing semantic in there yet.
 They acquire meaning purely as a side effect of being forced to do well at a self-supervised prediction task — predict a word’s context (skip-gram) or a word from its context (CBOW).
 Nobody ever tells the model “king and queen are related.”
 But to predict the contexts of king accurately, and the contexts of queen accurately, when those two context distributions heavily overlap, the only way the tiny network can succeed is to give king and queen similar vectors.
 Similarity in the embedding space is the model’s mechanism for sharing predictive evidence between words that behave alike.
 The geometry falls out of the optimization.

 From hypothesis to geometry